-- Use extreme care not to spill acid when you handle batteries.
+- 1. Use extreme care not to spill acid when you handle batteries.
 Keep batteries upright. - 2.
 Avoid contact of acid with bare skin or clothing. - 3.
-Always wear rubber gloves and safety glasses when you handle batteries. - 4.
+Always wear rubber gloves and safety glasses when you handle batteries (wet cell batteries). - 4.
 If acid contacts your skin or clothing, wash immediately with soap and water. - 5.
 If acid contacts your eyes, immediately flood eyes with cold running water for at least 15 minutes.
 Seek medical attention immediately.

-D. CONNECTING BATTERIES IN BATTERY BOXES
+D. CONNECTING BATTERIES IN BATTERY BOXES AWARNING

-- 1. Batteries weigh up to 55 lbs.
+- 1. Batteries weigh up to 40 lbs.
 Take care to avoid injury when lifting. - 2.
 Keep batteries upright.
-Take care not to spill acid (wet cell batteries). - 3.
+Take care not to spill acid. - 3.
 Always wear rubber gloves and safety glasses when you handle batteries. - 4.
-Before working around batteries, remove all metal personal effects, such as necklaces, rings, watches, pins and other metal jewelry that might contact battery terminal and cause a short. - 1.
-Lift batteries into battery boxes.
+Before working around batteries, remove all metal personal effects, such as neck laces, rings, watches, pins and other metal jewelry that might contact battery terminal and cause a short.

-Batteries weigh up to 55 pounds.
+Batteries weigh up to 40 pounds.
 Lifting batteries may cause back strain.

 If you fail to heed these warnings severe injury may occur to you.

-- 2. Connect and disconnect battery cables with caution.
+- Connect and disconnect battery cables with caution.
 Connect the red lead to the positive terminal and the black lead to the negative terminal.
 Do this for each battery/battery box combination. - 3.
 Tighten all terminal fasteners using two wrenches. - 4.
 Place the battery lids on the bases and secure with the battery box strap.
-The battery box cover must be installed with the circuit breaker placed opposite to the battery terminals